 - Select Enroll in the pop-up window - the event will be added to your Menu

 Virtual mentoring is provided through Iowa State’s institutional membership in the National Center for Faculty Development and Diversity (NCFDD).
 Resources include weekly “Monday Motivator” emails and monthly teleworkshops.
-For information on how to activate your sub-membership, click here.
+For information on how to activate your sub-membership, refer to this PDF (383KB).